MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/welcome-to-visual-studio-docs.md

 ![Screenshot of version selector](../media/version-selector.png)

-You can also find the documentation for older versions in our [Documentation archives](https://learn.microsoft.com/en-us/previous-versions/visualstudio/).
+You can also find the documentation for older versions in our [Documentation archives](~/previous-versions/visualstudio/index.yml).

 ## Get local, offline documentation

 You can install a local copy of the documentation, also called offline documentation.
 This is helpful for those who don't have a fast, high-bandwidth connection to the Internet on their development machines, or work in isolated networks for security or other reasons.
+For more information about offline documentation, see [Microsoft Help Viewer](~/help-viewer/overview.md).

 First, you need to [install the Help Viewer](~/help-viewer/install-manage-local-content), which is available in the Visual Studio Installer.
 Choose **Modify** > **Individual Components** and search for **Help Viewer**.